Chantouch/vue-acl/README.md

 }
 ```

-You can also check rules for display custom elements in your layout:
+You can also check roles for display custom elements in your layout:

 ```html
 <button v-if="$role.not.check('isAdmin')">